sumwale/keepassxc-unlock/README.md

 which is AES256-GCM + SHA256 (see [systemd-creds man page](https://www.man7.org/linux/man-pages//man1/systemd-creds.1.html)
     for details).

+**Will I need to run keepassxc-unlock-setup everytime after an upgrade to KeePassXC?**

+It will need to be run for at least one of the user's databases to verify and register the checksum of the new keepassxc executable.
+This can be done automatically in future if this gets integrated into KeePassXC distribution (except if it is running inside
+    a containerized environment that cannot update the host's system files).

 **Now that I have to never enter the passwords, I will likely forget them**

 You should absolutely keep a secure copy of the KeePassXC database passwords elsewhere.